nnichols/nnichols.github.io/_posts/2019-01-04-friends-with-benefits.markdown

 Acknowledging his fault, the wizard conjures up a strangely gaunt *Mage Hand* and slaps himself in the face to sober up.

 While approaching the large yellow and red canvas tents, Thaelen passes out a silver-backed playing card to each of his associates to use as a fake ticket.
-The con-at-heart slips past the admission gate unnoticed, but the rest of the group is stopped by a seven foot tall orc wearing a purple and black striped vest and a clown's nose.
+The con-at-heart slips past the admission gate unnoticed, but the rest of the group is stopped by a seven-foot-tall orc wearing a purple and black striped vest and a clown's nose.
 The orc sells them up on the promises of mystical wonders beyond the comprehension of mere mortals, the finest food in all of Barovia, and a main act so intense, it has allegedly killed three people.
 The rest of the group decides to buy the cheapest tickets, until the promises of mystic animals and drink tickets goad them into upgrading.
 Wide-eyed, Tlareg throws down enough coin to buy the unlimited gold pass.

-As they walk into the see of amusements, tents, and children sprinting around, they decide to split up based on their interests.
+As they walk into the sea of amusements, tents, and children sprinting around, they decide to split up based on their interests.
 The tiefling woman cons a teenaged, pimple-faced human into giving her free popcorn.
 Beanstalk, Krug, and 6 decide to investigate the animals and promises of being able to pet them.
 Thaelen decides to look for carnival games, and Tlareg wants to get his fortune told.